 Red Bean Paste

 Red bean filling, famously known as “Anko” is made from Adzuki beans.
 To make this paste, soak the adzuki beans overnight and boil them until they get tender.
 Now add sugar into the beans and mash the mixture of beans and sugar to a smooth paste.

 - If you don’t want to make Anko Paste by yourself, you can buy it easily from a nearby Japanese store in your area.

 Taiyaki in the US

-If you’re craving taiyaki but don’t have a fish-shaped taiyaki mold or aren’t in a mood to cook it by yourself, then don’t worry!
+If you’re craving Taiyaki but don’t have a fish-shaped Taiyaki mold or aren’t in the mood to cook it by yourself, then don’t worry!
 There are plenty of spots in the US where you can buy this amazingly delicious fish-shaped Japanese cake.